epadam/Production-Time-Series-Prediction-System/README.md

 Track the model with the infrastructure setup (dvc, mlflow, tensorboard, dvc to track your data and model)

 2. Do you need distributed Training?
+Ray, Horovod,

 3. Do you need active learning?